MDS160902/183-csp/README.md

 Following similar steps to the above can increase application security by a lot but it can be very time intensive, especially if the developer does this in their free time.

+### Identification and Authentification Failures
+As a service provider I must ensure that the person that is authenticating is authentic.
+If I fail to do so there is a design issue (insecure design) or authentication failures.
+Generally, an authentication failure is counted as such if it is possible for an attacker to imitate a user and make actions on behave of the user.
+Example for such vulnerabilities would be CSRF, Cookie stealing or allowing very insecure passwords.
+Obviously, it is not possible to ensure 100% correct security since it is always a compromise between security and user experience.
+In. order to ensure security a developer must take the necessary steps to protect the user as good as possible.
+Security before usability.

+#### What could work?
+-	No 2FA
+-- At the moment it is not possible for a user to enable 2FA such as security keys or authenticator apps.
+This takes a layer of security.
+-	Not possible to revoke JWT
+--	Our authentication works with JSON web tokens.
+These tokens do expire after some time but are not tied to a client’s browser or user-agent.
+If a user logs out of our service, we just destroy the cookie containing the key.
+-	Every password allowed.
+-- We do not restrict passwords.
+So, it would be possible to have “a” as a password.
+-	Own services
+-- We use authentication services created by us.
+This is a good method for smaller projects but not really suited for bigger production project.
+Especially with our resources and knowledge.
+-	SSH-Keys are not password protected
+-- Some of our developers use ssh keys that are not password protected.
+This is a very big risk since we cannot ensure the authenticity of this key.

+What did work?
+All the issues above are a real threat to our application.
+We could take the following steps to solve the issues.
+-	No 2FA
+-	Own Services
+-	Every password allowed
+-- All the above-mentioned issues could be resolved if we would use a authentication solution that is open source, self-hosted and maintained by a bigger group with more resources.
+Examples for such services could be the following. ory.sh keycloak.org

+They provide the features we need and are way better maintained and tested than our own software.
+-	Not possible to revoke JWT
+-- Since it is not possible to invalidate a JWT by design we would have to store every JWT in a database and then delete it when the user logs out.
+This would ruin the whole approach behind JWT’s.
+That’s why we could also include information about the user’s client such as ip-address, browser type, user-agent and create a fingerprint for every user.
+This would increase security since it then would be way harder to steal the token and use it elsewhere maliciously.
+-	SSH-Keys are not password protected
+-- This issue is not solvable in a technical way.
+We need to make all our developers aware that using unprotected SSH-Keys can lead to serious problems.
+I think this point is especially important, since it shows that in security at the last instance is depended on the human user.
+2FA can be perfect, but useless if no one uses it.